mufis-thalath/Spam-Detection-using-NLP/README.md

 # Spam-Detection-using-NLP
-I used a sms-spam dataset from UCI Machine Learning repository to implement a spam classifier in Python using nltk library and Naive Bayes classifier
+I used a sms-spam dataset from UCI Machine Learning repository to implement a spam classifier in Python using NLTK library and Naive Bayes classifier
 SMS Spam Collection v.1
 -------------------------